 READ ENTIRE REPORT: Q2-19_Mpls-St_Paul_Industrial_Market_Report

 Written by Bob Johnston | Vice President Sales & Leasing

-QUESTION #1: What if the Landlord is not finished building out my space by the time I want to move in?
+QUESTION #1: What if the Landlord isn’t finished building out my space by the time I want to move in?

 ANSWER: If the Landlord is actually responsible for the completed work, much depends on how the lease is written and the commencement date defined.
-For example, a commencement date can be tied to the substantial completion of the space, so the lease will not commence until the Landlord completes the work.
+For example, a commencement date can tie to the substantial completion of the space, so the lease will not commence until the Landlord completes the work.
 Sometimes, the date is even contingent upon occupancy and the commencement of business in the space.
-On the other hand, there might be a specific commencement date defined.
+On the other hand, the lease might define a specific commencement date.
 If the Landlord is late, the lease language will generally state that there is no culpability on the Landlord’s part, but the commencement date becomes the date on which the space is completed and the initial term extended from that date.
 In short, these issues are negotiable and dependent on each tenant’s situation.